itu-itis21-ugurluy21/FingerFrenzy/README.md

 ## 5. Contact Us

-If you have any questions or concerns about our game or this privacy policy, please feel free to contact us at [Your Contact Information].
+If you have any questions or concerns about our game or this privacy policy, please feel free to contact us at qunatumquasargames@gmail.com.